amd/ryzen-ai-documentation/docs/vai_quant/tf2.rst

 Fast finetuning related parameters are as follows:

-- include_fast_ft: indicates whether to do fast finetuning or not.
+- include_fast_ft: indicates whether to perform fast finetuning or not.
 - fast_ft_epochs: indicates the number of finetuning epochs for each layer.